ParserKt/examples/README.md

 ### ...for multiplatform projects

-Since we are extracting the same part from more platforms, __it's a little more complicated__, for using multiplatform library in multiplatform projects.
+Since we are extracting the same part from more platforms, __it's a little more complicated__ for using multiplatform library in multiplatform projects.

 ```groovy
 dependencies {